kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 ### Multiplying with zero always gives zero

-When an arbitrary number $a \in \mathbb{R}$ is multiplied by zero, the product is always zero.
-To understand why this must be so, let us for convenience consider a simple but concrete example: $5 \times 0$.
+Recall from @tbl:axioms that $0$ is the unique _additive_ identity.
+Zero's claim to notoriety is that it does _not_ have a _multiplicative inverse_.
+And this is because any number _multiplied_ by zero gives zero.

+Consider an arbitrary number $a \in \mathbb{R}$.
+Recall also that because $0$ is the  additive identity, $0 + 0 = 0$.
+We may then claim that
+$$
+\begin{aligned}
+a \cdot 0 &= a \cdot (0 + 0) & \mbox{ $0$ is the identity for addition}\\
+&= a \cdot 0 + a \cdot 0 & \mbox { distributive law; subtract $a \cdot 0$}\\
+0 &= a \cdot 0 &\\
+\end{aligned}
+$${#eq:zero-prod-zero}

+We have carefully tiptoed our way to justify each step with one of the field axioms.
+This is the power of the axiomatic approach.
+There is no redundant axiom.
+There is no "wasted" axiom.
+The set of axioms are the minimum necessary for the numbers to rest on a stable foundation.
+This _minimal sufficiency_ is at the heart of why mathematics is so strong.
+It is extra fat.
+There is also no deficiency.
+It is frugal but sufficient.
+And any other algebraic structure, like the complex numbers $\mathbb{C}$ that obey the same axioms also have the same property.

+If you feel that @eq:zero-prod-zero is too much sleight of hand, and you would like something more concrete, you can always console yourself with the convenient but specific example of $5 \times 0$.
 Here $5$ is the multiplier and $0$ the multiplicand.
 So, we may write:
 $$
 \begin{aligned}
 5 \times 0 &= 0 + 0 + 0 + 0 + 0; & \mbox{ multiplication is repeated addition}\\